All Episodes

 ACLJ.org slash help.

-I'll encourage you right now to help financially support the ACLJ, because we're in the middle of a matching challenge.
+I would encourage you right now to help financially support the ACLJ because we're in the middle of a matching challenge.

-Because as Jordan said, uh no cases are too small, that you never know uh what we could make and make your story a national story.
+You never know what we could make and make your story a national story.

 That's exactly right.